mmmtastymmm/Dead-By-Daylight-Perk-Roulette/README.md

 * Disable will reroll and disable the current perk (so it will not show up as a random perk again).

 Below is an example of the perk filter screen, with the lighter icons indicating they are enabled and the darker icons indicating they are disabled.
+Currently, only _Autodidact_ is disabled.
 The top right button will turn all perks on or off again, as indicated when hovering over the button.

 ![The filter screen showing all perks enabled except for autodidact](pictures/survivor_filter_screen.PNG)